mrbinky3000/optimizing-react-renders-presentation/src/demo-04/README.md

 # Demo 4
-## Passing a prop to a Sub-Component Using Context
+## Passing a prop to a Sub-Component Using Redux

 This demo used React Redux.
 It does require React.memo() like the others, but it doesn't require us to wrap the context "action" in useCallback.
 By default, the actions created by redux are